ArazAbishov/abishov.github.io/_posts/2017-08-08-hexocat-bot-part-2.markdown

 ```

 ## Guarding against requests from unknown sources
-Since hexocat-bot will be exposed to the internet, there must be a mechanism which prevents unknown clients from calling it.
+Since the hexocat bot will be exposed to the internet, there must be a mechanism which prevents unknown clients from calling it.
 Each Slack application has a unique token assigned to it, which is also included in every request that Slack is issuing against the target app.
-So our job is to match the token from the incoming request with the one provided by the host machine.
+Our job is to match the token from the incoming request with the one provided by the host machine.
 In case if they do not match, the bot will respond with the Forbidden (403) status.

 Let's define a function which verifies the incoming token.
 There is no need to perform any checks if the hexocat bot is running in the development environment.